Judo-Security/judosecuritydocs/README.md

-Using Judo Security’s web client requires no installation as well.
-The web interface cannot be directly accessed by the individual user, but is always deployed and running in the cloud.
+Using Judo Security’s web client requires no installation.
+The web client cannot be directly accessed by the individual user, but is always deployed and running in the cloud.